abelljs/abell-website/content/why-abell.md

 ### Build JSON based websites *{ }*

-If you have a portfolio and you're bored of writing code to add new project, you can have all the info of your projects
+If you have a portfolio and you're bored of writing code to add new project, you can have all the info of your projects in a JSON file and render the list in Abell 🥳

 <div class="row">
 <div class="col">